mpcox/3D_contact_distribution/README.md

 # 3D_contact_distribution

-This R script plots 5ʹ and 3ʹ distances to the nearest gene for all genes (the background set) and superimposes 5ʹ and 3ʹ distances to the nearest gene for a subset of genes of interest (e.g., RXLRs or some other category of genes).
-The code also calculates Monte Carlo statistics to determine whether the intergenic distances of the subset genes differ statistically from the distribution of the background gene set.
+This R script calculates the Hi-C contact distribution for a subset of genes of interest (e.g., RXLRs or some other category of genes).
+The code also calculates Monte Carlo statistics to determine whether the 3D contact distribution of the subset genes differs statistically from the distribution of an equivalent set of background genes randomly chosen from the entire gene set.

 DEPENDENCIES

-*2D_FIR_distribution* requires command line access to [grep](https://www.gnu.org/software/grep/manual/grep.html), which will already be installed by default on most UNIX systems, and [bedtools](https://bedtools.readthedocs.io/en/latest/), which can be installed [easily](https://bedtools.readthedocs.io/en/latest/content/installation.html) including through [conda](https://anaconda.org/bioconda/bedtools).  *2D_FIR_distribution* was developed with grep v2.6.0-FreeBSD and bedtools v2.30.0, but uses basic functions that should be compatible with most modern versions.
+*3D_contact_distribution* requires command line access to [grep](https://www.gnu.org/software/grep/manual/grep.html), which will already be installed by default on most UNIX and macOS systems.  *3D_contact_distribution* was developed with grep v2.6.0-FreeBSD, but uses a basic function that should be compatible with most modern versions.

-The script also requires the installation of four R packages: GISTools (v0.7-4), grid (v3.6.2), hexbin (v1.28.2) and RColorBrewer (v1.1-2).
-All R packages can be installed from [CRAN](https://cran.r-project.org) simply within R.
+The script also requires the installation of one R package: data.table (v1.14.2).
+All R packages can easily be installed from [CRAN](https://cran.r-project.org) within R.

 INPUTS

-*2D_FIR_distribution* requires three input files: a GFF3 file of all genes in the genome ('all_gene_file' – the background gene set), a GFF3 file of the subset of genes being studied ('subset_gene_file' – the genes-of-interest gene set), and a bedtools genome file that lists each chromosome/scaffold/contig and its size ('genome_sizes_file').
-The genome file is straightforward and is explained [here](https://bedtools.readthedocs.io/en/latest/content/overview.html#what-is-a-genome-file).
-Exemplar files are included in this GitHub distribution.
+*3D_contact_distribution* requires three input files: a GFF3 file of all genes in the genome ('all_gene_file' – the background gene set), a GFF3 file of the subset of genes being studied ('subset_gene_file' – the genes-of-interest gene set), and a sparse matrix of 3D contacts between regularly sized windows along the genome as calculated from Hi-C data ('example_matrix.dat').
+Sparse matrices can be created from HIC files using [straw](https://github.com/aidenlab/straw).

+Exeample files are included in this distribution.
+Note that due to GitHub file size upload limitations, the sparse matrix example file provided only contains contacts for chromosome 1.
+Contacts for genes outside chromosome 1 will thus return as zero.
+For proper usage, a full sparse matrix for the entire genome should be used.

-The script also requires three global variables: a title for the plot (typically the set of genes being analyzed), the maximum intergenic distance to be used for plotting (which allows the exclusion of outliers, if desired), and the number of iterations to be used for the Monte Carlo simulations (typically 10<sup>5</sup> to 10<sup>6</sup>).
+The script also requires three global variables: the window ('bin') size used to create the sparse matrix of 3D contacts, the maximum number of pairwise contacts to consider in the subset and simulated gene set, and the number of iterations to be used for the Monte Carlo simulations (typically 10<sup>4</sup> to 10<sup>5</sup>).
+The 'max.number' setting is necessary because pairwise comparisons increase exponentially as each new gene is added; for large gene subsets, it may be necessary to limit the number of pairwise comparisons being considered.

 Exemplars for all these inputs are shown in the worked example below.